C7921/Jamf-Scripts/README.md

 ### JamfManage.sh
 Created to resolve profiles and certificate issue with certain Macs.
 Turns off Wifi and checks connection to ensure no dropouts.
-Runs several Jamf commands that collectivly resolves most jamf related issue.
+Runs several Jamf commands that collectively resolves most jamf related issue.
 (Not jamfs fault!)

 #### Planned Updates